I’m Elizabeth Hartman, a quilter, pattern designer, and fan of color from Portland, Oregon. This site is where I post about my work.

 In 2012, I recorded two video classes for Craftsy.com, Inspired Modern Quilts and Creative Quilt Backs.
 Somewhere in there I also founded the Portland Modern Quilt Guild and was a Board Member of the national Modern Quilt Guild for four years.

 In 2014, I started selling wholesale print patterns and have been thrilled with the positive response.
-More recently, I’ve joined the world of fabric design, with my first print fabric collection for Robert Kaufman, Rhoda Ruth, shipping in Fall 2015.
+As of Spring 2019, I have also designed nine print collections for Robert Kaufman Fabrics.

 I love what I do for so many reasons, but the best part has to be seeing what other people make with my patterns.
 Being able to do creative work as my job is great.
 Giving other people the tools to do their own creative work is amazing.